VlaicuAndreiDanielo/Arduino-TinkerCAD/README.md

 ## Future Updates

 Stay tuned for more projects!
-We are continuously working on new and exciting Arduino projects that will be added in the coming days.
+I am continuously working on new and exciting Arduino projects that will be added in the coming days.
 Keep an eye on this repository for updates!